Ofcom's annual customer-service report

 You won’t get the fastest 4G or 5G speeds with Tesco Mobile, but tariffs with the firm also won’t cost you an arm and a leg.
 In fact, Tesco Mobile is one of the most affordable mobile network providers out there, reflected in the fact that the vast majority of customers deem it good value for money.

 Another MVNO punching above its weight, giffgaff scored a highly-respectable 95% in overall customer satisfaction.
 It scored even better in the value for money category, with 96% of customers happy with giffgaff’s prices.
-Customers were less satisfied with their reception or signal strength at just 86%, although this is still slightly higher than the UK average of 85%.
+8% of customers had a reason to complain, which is more than Tesco Mobile, but still below the UK average of 9%.

 Like Tesco Mobile, giffgaff piggybacks off of O2’s network, which means customers can benefit from the same speeds and coverage that you’d get from that provider.
 But as well as its widespread coverage, giffgaff is mostly known for offering low-cost tariffs.
 Some of its best tariffs include a 500MB data package for just £6 a month, or an unlimited tariff for £35 per month.